top of page

 Skip this step If you haven't purchased UV or Ozone system.

-• If you have any of them (UV or OZONE, please click on the buttons to proceed with their installation.
+• If you have any of them (UV or OZONE, please click on the button to proceed with their installation.

 • After you finish with these installations, come back to this page and continue with the next steps below